Charlotte County SPCA

 Please contact both Mike Shannon at 466-5031 and the NBSPCA at 1-877-722-1522.
 They are responsible for picking up dogs running at large in Charlotte County.
 Mike Shannon is also contracted by the town of St. Stephen to pick up unidentified cats.
 If you have lost a dog or cat, your first call should be to them.
-You should also contact vet clinics in our area (St. Stephen and St. Andrews) - sometimes an animal can be injured and picked up by someone passing by and brought to a vet clinic further away than you would think your animal could travel.
+You should also contact vet clinics in our area (St. Stephen and St. George) - sometimes an animal can be injured and picked up by someone passing by and brought to a vet clinic further away than you would think your animal could travel.
 Feel free to contact us and/or check our Facebook Page here.

 back to top

 Adopting a pet is a long term commitment.
 Dogs live 8-12 or more years while cats can live an average of 15-20 years.
 During the time you own a pet, you may change jobs, move, get married or divorced, or have children.
 Don't let one of these events cause you to abandon or give away a pet.
 Pets become extremely attached to their owners and deserve to be treated with kindness and respect.
 Avoid hurting and causing undue stress to a helpless animal.
 Before you adopt, please seriously consider the long-term commitment involved.

 Please contact us by email if you are a long distance phone call away.